RobCranfill/midiBox/README.md

 # midiBox

+WARNING!
+THIS PROJECT IS IN-WORK, AND THE DOCS ARE NOT UP TO DATE! :-)

 This project is a follow-on to my [miditrans](https://github.com/RobCranfill/miditrans) project.
 I realized it can almost all be done with Linux utils!

 For full details of what I did, see this project's [Wiki](https://github.com/RobCranfill/midiBox/wiki).